kristinart/plant-phenology-santa-clara-river/README.md

 -   chaparral shrublands

-The structure and contents of the repository are:
+The structure and contents of the repository are shown below:

 ```
 geospatial-analysis-2021-houston-blackouts